-This clinic can be attended without an appointment from your GP.
-It is held at Colwyn Bay Hospital, 9.30am-12.00pm by appointment only (ring 03000 856000) or 1.00-7.00pm (drop-in), every Tuesday.
+You can be seen in this clinic without speaking to your GP.
+It is by appointment only by ringing 03000 856000.
 The clinic provides a service for those patients who need advice on sexual health matters and contraception.

 Bryn Hesketh Unit